flytecode/letters_mod/README.txt

 8 Paper to craft an Envelope
 1 Leather, 1 Slimeball to craft a Stamp
 1 Envelope, 1 Stamp to craft a Sealed Envelope

+Once crafted, right click while holding a Sealed Envelope to place an item inside